 The WFD states that “by 2020, the preparing for re-use and the recycling of waste materials such as at least paper, metal, plastic and glass from households and possibly from other origins as far as these waste streams are similar to waste from households, shall be increased to a minimum of overall 50 % by weight.”

 The most recent data submitted to Europe from Northern Ireland was for 2018 and shows a ‘waste from household’ recycling rate of 47.7% (up from 42.1% in 2015 and 40.7% in 2012).

 The full UK statistics are at the UK statistics on waste section of the UK government web-site.

 Waste prevention programme

-The Department of Agriculture, Environment and Rural Affairs has published “The Waste Prevention Programme for Northern Ireland – The Road to Zero Waste”.
+The Department of Agriculture, Environment and Rural Affairs has published “The Waste Prevention Programme for Northern Ireland – Stopping Waste in its Tracks".
 The programme can be accessed through the link below and encompasses a range of policies and actions which will be beneficial to the environment and the economy.

 Anaerobic digestion and recycling